Report a problem on a housing estate

 We may ask you to upload some documents.
 For example, photos of the problem.

-• Accepted file types: Word (docx), Acrobat (pdf), Excel (xlsx), Plain text (txt)
+• accepted file types: Word (docx), Acrobat (pdf), Excel (xlsx), Plain text (txt)

-• Zip files can't be uploaded
+• zip files can't be uploaded

-• We also accept photos taken on phones and tablets and the following image file types - jpeg, gif, png
+• we also accept photos taken on phones and tablets and the following image file types - jpeg, gif, png

-• There is a maximum individual file size per document of 50MB.
+• there is a maximum individual file size per document of 50MB

 What happens next

-We aim to change the light bulb within one week.
+• communal lighting - we aim to change the light bulb within one week.
 If this does not fix the problem, we will pass it onto our lighting contractor to fix

-We aim to remove fly-tipping from our estates within three working days.
+• fly tipping - we aim to remove fly-tipping from our estates within three working days.
 It may take longer if we need extra staff, equipment or a specialist contractor to carry out the removal

-We will ask an inspector to look at this and arrange for any work needed to bring the grounds up to the standards expected
+• grounds maintenance - we will ask an inspector to look at this and arrange for any work needed to bring the grounds up to the standards expected

 Please check My Account for updates.